 - Rubella (German measles) is often transmitted from pregnant women to their unborn fetuses.
 It caused many premature births, miscarriages and birth defects.

-- Varicella (chickenpox) - Chickenpox used to cause approximately 4 million cases, 11,000 hospitalizations and 100 deaths per year.
-Complications are worse for teens and adults, and include lung and brain damage and death.
+Varicella (chickenpox): Chickenpox used to cause approximately 4 million cases, 11,000 hospitalizations and 100 deaths per year before the vaccine became available in 1995.
+Complications are worse for teens and adults and include lung and brain damage and death.
 The trademark itchy rash usually covers the entire body.

-- Hepatitis A - Usually spread via contaminated food and water, often in situations with bad food preparation habits and in developing countries.
-It can cause very low energy for as long as a year and much worse in people with liver problems.
+HepA: Hepatitis A is usually spread via contaminated food and water, often in situations with bad food preparation habits and in developing countries.
+It can cause very low energy for as long as a year and liver failure, joint pain and kidney and blood disorders.

-- Rota (rotavirus) - A common disease that infects almost all children in the United States before school age.
-A very new oral vaccine is now available.
+Rota (rotavirus): A common disease that infects almost all children in the United States before school age.
 The disease usually causes fever, nausea and diarrhea.
 In less developed countries it causes more than 500,000 deaths annually.

-- Influenza (the flu) - The disease, which is spread through coughing, sneezing and other direct contact, can cause complications like brain swelling, pneumonia and death in severe cases.
-The Spanish flu pandemic of 1918 caused 550,000 deaths in the United States and 21 million deaths across the globe, according to the CDC (see sidebar for more information on the flu vaccine).
+Influenza (the flu): The disease, which is spread through coughing, sneezing and other direct contact, can cause complications like brain swelling, pneumonia and death in severe cases.
+The Spanish flu pandemic of 1918 caused 675,000 deaths in the United States and 50 million deaths across the globe, according to the CDC.
+Because the flu virus changes each year, this vaccine is given annually.

 After all these vaccines, babies get a few years to rest before their next round of immunizations.
 Next we'll talk about childhood vaccinations.

-Pertussis, better known to many as whooping cough, is currently the only vaccine-preventable disease on the increase in the United States.
+Young people also need a booster for pertussis, better known to many as whooping cough.
 Most infants receive the vaccine, but it wears off by adolescence.
 Many teens and parents aren't aware that middle-school-age children should receive a booster vaccine to protect themselves and others.

 While teens and adults can catch and suffer from the disease, it's often fatal to the very young and very old.
 Babies receive the vaccine in three doses, so they aren't protected completely from the disease for many months.
-According to the CDC, 91 percent of infant deaths from pertussis (from 2001 to 2003) occurred in babies under 6 months old.
+According to the CDC, most infant deaths from pertussis occur in babies under 3 months old.
 The elderly and people with poor immune systems are also at elevated risk because their immune systems are much weaker.

 "The point is that if you are around an elderly person or a baby you really need to have this shot," says Joyce Allers, R.N., of Children's Healthcare of Atlanta.
 "We as a society have to protect our more fragile members.
 They [people whose children are not up-to-date on vaccines] are taking their child out in public where they may be exposing a grandfather recovering from cancer to a potentially deadly disease."